bodenoelle/-Education-for-All-Donation-Database-Analysis-/README.md

 # -Education-for-All-Donation-Database-Analysis-
-Analysis conducted on Education for All Charity organization to find ways to increase donations.
+## Analysis conducted on Education for All Charity organization to find ways to increase donations as part of the requirement for the Master Data Analyst Certification at 10alytics.

 The goal of this project is to provide data-driven insights on ways to improve donations received by Education for All Charity which would be measurable if we can: